-- Validate all input values. - Check any array index before use if there is a possibility the value could be outside the bounds of the array. - Use length restrictive functions such as strncpy() instead of strcpy(). - Use stack guarding add-ons to detect overflows of stack buffers. - Do not use the deprecated functions or other language features such as gets(). - Be aware that the use of all of these measures may still not be able to stop all buffer overflows from happening.
-However, the use of them can make it much rarer for a buffer overflow to occur and much harder to exploit it. - Use the safer and more secure functions for string handling from the normative annex K of C11 [4], Bounds-checking interfaces.
+Always use bound checking access, such as vector::at.
+This guidance can only be ignored if it is clear that no access can ever be outside the bounds of the array (e.g. a fixed size array, with all indexing in-bounds), or if bound checking each access would be prohibitively slow. - If for performance reasons, index checking on each access is inappropriate, provide a check to show that no access will be outside the bounds of the array, e.g. when processing all the elements of a large array, show or check that the first and last elements to be accessed are in bounds - Use length restrictive functions such as strncpy() instead of strcpy(). - Use stack guarding add ons to detect overflows of stack buffers. - Do not use the deprecated functions or other language features such as gets(). - Be aware that the use of all of these measures may still not be able to stop all buffer overflows from happening.
+However, the use of them can make it much rarer for a buffer overflow to occur and much harder to exploit it. - Use the safer and more secure functions for string handling from the normative annex K of C11 [4], Bounds checking interfaces.
 The functions verify that output buffers are large enough for the intended result and return a failure indicator if they are not.
 Optionally, failing functions call a runtime-constraint handler to report the error.
 Data is never written past the end of an array.
 All string results are null terminated.
 In addition, these functions are re-entrant: they never return pointers to static objects owned by the function.
 Annex K also contains functions that address insecurities with the C input-output facilities.